pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-And the test store can be constructed without specifying any dependencies, but you can still
+And the test store be constructed without specifying any dependencies, yet thou still
-override any dependency you need to for the purpose of the test:
+override any dependency thou need to for the intent of the test:

 ```swift
 let store = TestStore(initialState: Feature.State()) {